Pylons/deform/docs/basics.rst

   config.add_static_view('static', 'deform:static')
   ...

+Your web framework will use a different mechanism to offer up static files.

 Some of the more important files in the set of JavaScript, CSS files, and images present in the ``static`` directory of the :mod:`deform` package are the following: